jtl-scx/dev-guide/Guide/Channel-API.md

 	- The following data can optionally be provided by the channel
 		- ChannelReturnId - internal ID to identify the return case
 		- Return Tracking Information (Carrier, TrackingNo.)
-- JTL-Wawi stores the upcoming in return case
+- JTL-Wawi stores the upcoming return case
     - if no item return is required, the return can be answered directly via `POST /v1/seller/order/return`
     - if a return is required the Merchant now waits for the incoming return.